Fitness motivation follows action, not the other way around. I have found this to be true over and over again. I now have come to rely on it.

 The best way to be consistently motivated, especially at the start of your workout, is to visualize your body in the condition that you want it to be.
 If you want to add some fire to your fitness motivation, create some scenes in your mind of you walking confidently down the beach in your bathing suit, meeting up with an ex girlfriend, boyfriend, or spouse who dumped you, or undressing during an intimate activity with a lover.
 Fitness enthusiasts stay motivated because they have experienced the things I’ve just described.

 I started by joining a health club.
-With the help of a personal trainer, who was an employee of the club and charged me nothing, I learned how to use the machines and free-weights properly.
+With the help of a personal trainer, who was an employee of the club and charged me nothing, I learned how to use the machines and free weights properly.
 This training has been the key to my progress, training longevity, and ability to avoid injuries.
 Going to the club and seeing people who were working out passionately, helped to establish my fitness motivation as well.

 For the past few years, I’ve been doing my workouts at home using a simple and inexpensive home gym that I built.
 If you’re interested in learning more, read my article entitled, “How to Build a Simple & Inexpensive Home Gym.”

-The best technique that I discovered to get myself to get out of bed at 5:00 am to workout is to say to myself, “No excuses!”
+The best technique that I discovered to get myself to get out of bed at 5:00 am or earlier to workout is to say to myself, “No excuses!”
 I found that my mind would sometimes be inundated with excuses on why I shouldn’t workout that particular day, or why I should sleep instead.
 To take control of this mental tennis match, I came up with my “no excuses” mantra and it works…every time!
 It works because these two words leave no room for negotiation or debate.

 A great way to keep your fitness motivation fired up during your workout is to listen to your favorite music.
 Music with a strong beat and inspiring lyrics has the greatest impact.
 A tiny portable FM stereo radio or MP3 player with a belt clip and headphones works best.
 This setup will allow you to play the music as loud as you want without disturbing anyone else.
 It also gives you convenient access to the controls.

-If you haven’t been into fitness before, get on-board!
+If you haven’t been into fitness before, get on board!
 You’ll be glad you did.
 As you see results, your motivation will increase.

 To your health and fitness.